The Complete Guide to Eurocamp Holidays

 Eurocamp campsites are thoughtfully designed to combine fun and relaxation.
 Whether you’re entertaining energetic kids or looking to unwind, the on-site amenities provide endless possibilities for enjoyment.

-At Camping Le Pommier in the Ardeche, the sprawling waterpark became our kids’ favourite hangout.
+Moving onto the larger pools, Camping Le Pommier in the Ardeche, has a sprawling waterpark which became our kids’ favourite hangout.
 The slides were fantastic and suited a variety of age groups and the pools offered a great place to relax and unwind.

 There are plenty of ways to stay active, with a wide array of sports available, including mini-golf, tennis, zip-lining, and archery.
 Many campsites even offer free trial sessions for activities like archery or canoeing, so be sure to ask about them when you check in.